 Day 3 Zadar–Split–Dubrovnik, Croatia

-Today drive south to Split to visit the former home town of the Roman emperor Diocletian and his palace, a UNESCO World Heritage Site.
+Day begins by a drive south to Split to visit the former home town of the Roman emperor Diocletian and his palace, a UNESCO World Heritage Site.
 Diocletian was emperor of Rome from 284 – 305 AD.
-The only emperor to voluntarily abdicate, he had constructed a massive retirement palace covering 10 acres in his homeland of Dalmatia.
+The only emperor to voluntarily stand down, he had constructed a massive retirement palace covering 10 acres in his homeland of Dalmatia.
 Having survived centuries of refugees and squatters, core elements of the palace are still prominent today, including all of the ground floor rooms and corridors.
-We’ll begin our stay in Split with a fascinating guided tour of the palace and the historic center of Split.
-More of the lovely Dalmatian Coast before reaching Dubrovnik for two overnights.
-Our hotel is just minutes walking from the old town Grand Villa Argentina 5* or similar (two nights).(B)
+We’ll kick off our stay in Split with a fascinating guided tour of the palace and the historic centre of Split.
+We continue further along the lovely Dalmatian Coast before reaching Dubrovnik for two overnights.
+Our hotel is within walking distance from the old town, Grand Villa Argentina 5* or similar (two nights).(B)

 Day 4 Dubrovnik, Croatia